aalm/bbs-fw_wiki/Configuration-Tool.md

 Cruise is a special mode where motor power is enabled even when neither throttle nor PAS is engaged.

 WARNING: Use with caution!
-NOTE: A throttle is reqiered to engage cruise mode.
+NOTE: A throttle is required to engage cruise mode.

 When switching to a cruise assist level motor power will be shut off.